Zombie apocalypse movies aren’t science fiction. They’re documentaries.

 The fixed points you’re navigating between, were fixed by you, or more specifically your deep brain.
 The meaning of reality you think is so factual and obvious, doesn’t just appear, it is constructed by your brain.
 While it seems universal, this terrain is personal.
 What one person avoids, another seeks out.
 A winding trail for one may be a well-lit boulevard for another.
 These differences aren’t moral or logical; they are interpretations.
 What feels real is actually just what feels familiar.

-Moment by moment, the map of fixed reality you’re reading, you just created.
+Moment by moment, the map of what may seem like fixed reality that you’re reading, you just re-created from expectation.
+It’s being revised by data that proved the prediction wrong.

 We are actively participating in the creation of the map we take as fixed right before we read it.